ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ![Chandy-Lamport Example Step 4](./img/L8%20Snapshot%20Ex%204.png)

 Eventually, the initial marker message from `P1` arrives at `P2`.
 This is the second marker `P2` has seen, so it:

 * Stops recording incoming messages on that channel (<code>C<sub>12</sub></code>)
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active - which is none - so the channel state of <code>C<sub>12</sub></code> is `{}`.

 ![Chandy-Lamport Example Step 5](./img/L8%20Snapshot%20Ex%205.png)

 `P2`'s marker message now arrives at `P1`.
 This is not the first marker `P1` has seen, so it:

 * Stops recording incoming messages on that channel (<code>C<sub>21</sub></code>)
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active - which in this case is the message `m3` sent at event `H` in `P2` to event `D` in `P1` - so the channel state of <code>C<sub>12</sub></code> is `{m3}`.

 ![Chandy-Lamport Example Step 6](./img/L8%20Snapshot%20Ex%206.png)

 Lastly, the marker message from `P2` arrives at `P3`.
-This is not the first marker `P3` has seen, so it:
+Similarly, this is not the first marker `P3` has seen, so it:

 * Stops recording incoming messages on that channel (<code>C<sub>23</sub></code>)
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active - which is none - so the channel state of <code>C<sub>23</sub></code> is `{}`.